Beliavsky/Fortran-code-on-GitHub/README.md

 [pydock3](https://github.com/docking-org/pydock3): Python package wrapping the [DOCK](https://dock.compbio.ucsf.edu/Overview_of_DOCK/index.htm) Fortran program that provides tools to help standardize and automate the computational methods employed in molecular docking.
 Docking is the identification of the low-energy binding modes of a small molecule, or ligand, within the active site of a macromolecule, or receptor, whose structure is known.

 [Python-Fortran-Fluids (PyForFluids)](https://github.com/fedebenelli/PyForFluids): Python package focused in the calculation of Fluid properties based on Equations of State (EoS), by Federico E. Benelli et al. It provides a simple interface to work from Python but also exploits the high performance Fortran code for the more heavy calculations.

+[RocketCEA](https://github.com/sonofeft/RocketCEA): Python wrapper for the the NASA Fortran Chemical Equilibrium with Applications (CEA) code, which calculates chemical equilibrium compositions and properties of complex mixtures.
+Applications include assigned thermodynamic states, theoretical rocket performance, Chapman-Jouguet detonations, and shock-tube parameters for incident and reflected shocks.

 [QCxMS](https://github.com/qcxms/QCxMS): quantum chemical (QC) based program that enables users to calculate mass spectra (MS) using Born-Oppenheimer Molecular Dynamics (MD), by Jeroen Koopman and Sebastian Ehlert.
 It is the successor of the QCEIMS program, in which the EI part is exchanged to x (x=EI, CID) to account for the greater general applicability of the program.
 [Plot Mass Spectra (PlotMS)](https://github.com/qcxms/PlotMS) is an associated plotting program.